 - Create a segment for users who were part of this experiment and analyze them as a group.
 When using this method, make sure the segments are scoped by sessions and not users.
 Also note that Dynamic Yield allows to create attribution conditions based on other interactions (clicks or event triggers), and that attribution window can be set to extend beyond the session of engagement with the variation.
 In these cases, create your segments to mimic as well as possible the attribution settings of the Dynamic Yield experiment.

-Step 5: Make Sure Data is Comparable
+Step 5: Make sure the data is comparable

 Before comparing results between Dynamic Yield and your analytics platform, make sure the data is indeed comparable.
 Make sure the following items are aligned: